Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 • The value of the middle class's monetary savings was destroyed before their eyes, or "Mittelstand."

-• The general population transferred wealth to the government, issuing the money.
+• The general population transfers wealth to the government, which issues the money.

 • Lenders suffered losses while borrowers profited.